georgetballa/Warbler_Migration/readme.md

-* Additional tests could be performed to determine how many days were within the 95% Confidence Interval of the combined year means.
-The test above only compares if means are equal.This would give us a better idea of how many days were 95% likely to not be an average day.
+* Additional tests could be performed to determine how many days were within the 95% Confidence Interval of OLS Regression Line from all years.
+The test above only compares if means are the same.
+This would give us a better idea of how many days were 95% likely to not be an average day.

 * Filter out non-migrating warblers from the dataset.
 This would make the average latitudes of migrating warblers more pronounced.